Where We Have Been - Europe - Spain

 C on Casa Batlló Rooftop

-Strangely enough it was eventually consecrated as a catholic church in 2010 by Pope Benedict XVI, the very Pope who was elected while we were sitting in St. Peter’s Square.
+Strangely enough—considering it’s been a construction site for most of its life—it was consecrated as a Catholic church in 2010 by Pope Benedict XVI (the same Pope elected while we were sitting in St Peter’s Square).

 Sagrada Família